italia/eudi-wallet-it-docs/docs/en/revocation-lists.rst

     * - **Claim**
       - **Description**
       - **Reference**
-    * - **credential_pop**
+    * - **revocation_assertion_requests**
-      - It MUST contain a JWT proof of possession of the cryptographic key the Credential to be revoked shall be bound to.
+      - It MUST be an array of strings, where each represents a Revocation Assertion Request object.
+Each element MUST contain a signed JWT/CWT as a cryptographic proof of possession to which the Digital Credential to be revoked shall be bound.
 See Section :ref:`Credential Proof of Possession <sec_revocation_credential_pop>` for more details.
       - `[OAuth Status Assertion draft 01] <https://datatracker.ietf.org/doc/draft-demarco-status-attestations/01/>`_

 The Revocation Endpoint MUST be provided by the Issuer within its Metadata.